Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

 Drying is an essential step to maintain the shape and quality of merino wool:

-• Use a towel: Lay the garment on a clean towel, roll it up to absorb the moisture, then unroll it and place it on a flat surface.
+• Use a towel: Lay the garment on a clean towel, roll it up to absorb moisture, then unroll it and place it on a flat surface.

 • Avoid direct heat sources: Do not expose wool to direct sunlight or radiators, as intense heat can cause shrinkage.